spring-projects/spring-retry/README.md

 }
 ```

-The callback is executed and if it fails (by throwing an `Exception`), it will be retried until either it is successful, or the implementation decides to abort.
-There are a number of overloaded execute methods in the `RetryOperations` interface dealing with various use cases for recovery when all retry attempts are exhausted, and also with retry state, which allows clients and implementations to store information between calls (more on this later).
+The callback is executed and, if it fails (by throwing an `Exception`), it is retried
+until either it is successful or the implementation decides to abort.
+There are a number
+of overloaded `execute` methods in the `RetryOperations` interface, to deal with various
+use cases for recovery when all retry attempts are exhausted and with retry state, which
+lets clients and implementations store information between calls (more on this later).

 The simplest general purpose implementation of `RetryOperations` is `RetryTemplate`.
-It could be used like this
+The following example shows how to use it:

 ```java
 RetryTemplate template = new RetryTemplate();